 What is the Black-Box Testing?

-Black box testing is behavioural testing that is employed to test the functionality of the developed software without going into the control structure of the software.
-The testers derive all the possible input values for designing the test cases that would examine all the functions of the software.
+Black box testing is behavioural testing that we employ to test the functionality of the developed software.
+We do this without going into the control structure of the software.
+Here, the testers derive all the possible input values for designing the test cases that would examine all the functions of the software.

-Black box test is never considered as an alternative to ‘white box testing’ instead it is a complementary approach; as the white box testing examines the internal structure or the control structure of the software and black box test the functions of the software.
+The black box test is never an alternative to ‘white box testing’.
+Instead, it is a complementary approach.
+The white box testing examines the internal or the control structure of the software.
+However, the black box tests the functions of the software.

-Let’s discuss what types of error are identified by the black-box test?
+Let’s discuss what types of errors the black-box test identifies.

-- As black box test functionality of the software, it will discover all the functions that are missing in the software and also the functions that are implemented incorrectly.
+- As the black box tests the software’s functionality, it will discover all the functions that are missing in the software.
+Also, the functions that are implemented incorrectly.

 - It also uncovers the errors that come across while using the interface.

-- It uncovers the errors faced in accessing the database.
+- The test uncovers the errors faced in accessing the database.

 - It also uncovers the error in the performance or behaviour of the software.

-The black box test is implemented at later stages of testing schedule as it is concerned only with the functional information of the software.
-While testing with the black box techniques the testers are able to answer the questions:
+We implement the black box test at later stages of the testing schedule.
+Because it deals only with the functional information of the software.
+While testing with the black box techniques, the testers can answer the questions:

 - What type of input values would lead to a good test case?

-- How to test the validity of the functions of the software?
+- How do we test the validity of the functions of the software?